How to create a customer contact in Sage Accounting

 What you need to know

-Customer records can be created with as little information as a Name.
+You can create customer records with as little as a Name.

 Choose to keep our defaults or enter your own information.
 You can do this now or come back and edit the record at any time.